BarthPaleologue/BirthNameViz/README.md

 This is the repository to our project of IGR204.
 The goal is to create interactable visualizations around the names of french babies between 1900 and 2019.

+An online deployment of the application is available here: https://barthpaleologue.github.io/BirthNameViz/dist/

 ![Interactive map](image.png)

 ## Links for json maps